complxalgorithm/TweetKeywordMapper/README.md

-  -s, --search        search Twitter for Tweets containing a specific keyword, then map results -r, --read          import Tweet data from a CSV/XLSX file, then map results -c, --counts        tally the count for each unique value of a field from a CSV/XLSX file -m, --map_field     map preexisting results field from shapefile using GeoPandas -f, --create_file   create a CSV or XLSX file to use for writing and importing Tweet data -d, --delete_terrs  delete US territories from US state boundaries shapefile -p, --download_shp  download US State boundaries shapefile from US Census Bureau website
+  -s, --search        search Twitter for Tweets containing a specific keyword, then map results -r, --read          import Tweet data from a CSV/XLSX file, then map results -c, --counts        tally the count for each unique value of a field from a CSV/XLSX file -m, --map_field     map previous results field from shapefile using GeoPandas -f, --create_file   create a CSV or XLSX file to use for writing and importing Tweet data -d, --delete_terrs  delete US territories from US state boundaries shapefile -p, --download_shp  download US State boundaries shapefile from US Census Bureau website